boisgera/tinygo-arduino/README.md

 ⏳
 ```

-But there is simpler alternative!
+But there is a simpler alternative with TinyGo:

 ```bash
 $ tinygo flash -monitor -baudrate=9600 -target arduino app.go